Yeztugo® (lenacapavir)

 Persistence to daily oral FTC/TAF or FTC/TDF was assessed by TFV-DP concentration in DBS at Weeks 13, 26, 39, and 52.
 Compared with LEN injections, persistence to daily oral FTC/TAF or FTC/TDF was significantly lower, with 5.2% of participants (n=153) having DBS TFV-DP concentrations consistent with ≥4 doses/week through Week 52 (P<0.0001).

 The most common AEs were ISRs.
 A total of 25,329 injections were administered, with 10,154 administered to 2138 participants in the LEN group and 15,175 administered to 3206 participants receiving placebo injection in the FTC/TAF and FTC/TDF groups.
-SUBQ nodules, injection site pain, and swelling were the most common ISRs; these events occurred in 63.8%, 31.2%, and 4.4% of participants, respectively, who received LEN injections and in 16.6%, 23.7%, and 5.4% of participants, respectively, who received placebo injections.3 No Grade 4 ISRs occurred, and the frequency of ISRs decreased over time (Figure 3).
+The most common ISRs were SUBQ nodules, injection site pain, and swelling, which occurred in 63.8%, 31.2%, and 4.4% of LEN participants, respectively, and in 16.6%, 23.7%, and 5.4% of participants who received placebo injections.6 No Grade 4 ISRs occurred, and the frequency of ISRs decreased over time (Figure 4).
 Four ISRs (0.2%) that led to premature discontinuation occurred in the LEN group; all were reported as SUBQ nodules, including 1 that was also reported as injection site pain.
 No participants who receive a placebo injection discontinued due to ISR.
-No keloid scars were reported in any treatment group.1
+No keloid scars were reported in any group.1

 AE, n (%)